believethehype/nostrdvm/README.md

 # Nostr Data Vending Machine Python Implementation

-This example DVM implementation in Python currently supports simple translations using Google translate.
+This example DVM implementation in Python currently supports simple translations using Google translate, as well as extraction of text from links with pdf files.

 At a later stage, additional example tasks will be added, as well as the integration into a larger Machine Learning backend